pitdive/haproxy_config/README.md

   	<Stagging Directory>/CloudianInstallConfiguration.txt

 Then, run the script in a directory of your choice (containing those 4 files) or explicitly specify the files mentioned above in the command line with the optional parameters (look at the "Run" Chapter).

+By default, the rpm installation destination is :

+    /root/haproxy_config/

 # Tested On
 Tested on CentOS 7.4 & 7.5, Python 2.7.x & 3.6 & 3.7, HyperStore 7.0.x (1 to 6) & 7.1.x (1 to 4)